the-events-calendar/event-tickets/readme.txt

 == Changelog ==

+= [5.0.4.2] 2020-12-29 =

+* Fix - Resolve JavaScript validation issues with start/end date fields when saving tickets in the Classic Editor using a variety of date formats.
+[ET-987]

 = [5.0.4.1] 2020-12-16 =

 * Fix - Resolve fatal error from the Attendee Registration modal when calling the loading "dot" icons outside of the template context in older views.
 [ET-986]